 In vain you rise early and stay up late, toiling for food to eat,

 for while they sleep, He provides for those He loves.

 – Psalm 127:1-2

 Lately I’ve been learning to embrace my limitations.

 This is largely because of Peter Scazzero’s The Emotionally Healthy Church, a book I highly recommend.
 Sometimes I put so much pressure on myself to be perfect.
 To right all the wrongs I see.
 To heal all the people in my vicinity.
 And I just can’t do it.
 I’m just not capable.

-It’s a humbling confession to make, but it’s a critical one.
-Sometimes I confuse Jesus’ command to “seek first the Kingdom” with a mandate bring the Kingdom.
-As if that were something I could actually do on my own.
-I think that I am supposed to rescue the world, when that is God’s job.
+It may seem obvious, but many of us, especially in the church, seem to forget this simple fact.
+We confuse Jesus’ command to “seek first the Kingdom” with a mandate bring the Kingdom.
+As if that were something we could actually do on our own.
+We think that we are supposed to rescue the world when that is God’s job.